al12gamer/gpdwinlinux/README.md

 chmod +x fedora_winmax.sh
 ./fedora_winmax.sh
 ```
-Feel free to look over my bash script if you are uncomfortable running it as root- have had troulbes in the past with sudo not properly installing the screen firmware for the win max.
+Feel free to look over my bash script if you are uncomfortable running it as root- have had troubles in the past with sudo not properly installing the screen firmware for the win max.
-### ProtonUpdater And RetroArch For Fedora
+### ProtonUpdater And RetroArch
-If you want the awesome [ProtonUpdater](https://copr.fedorainfracloud.org/coprs/david35mm/ProtonUpdater/) package so that you can just run `ProtonUpdater` in terminal when you want to check for a newer version of GloriousEggroll's forks of Valve Proton, and Retroarch installed, please run
+If you want the awesome [ProtonUpdater](https://copr.fedorainfracloud.org/coprs/david35mm/ProtonUpdater/) package on Fedora so that you can just run `ProtonUpdater` in terminal when you want to check for a newer version of GloriousEggroll's forks of Valve Proton, along with RetroArch, please run
 ```
 cd gpdwinlinux
 chmod +x fedora_extras.sh
 ./fedora_extras.sh
 ```
+The Ubuntu Extras script installs Protontricks and the [Proton GE Updater](https://github.com/die-zuckerschnecke/proton-ge-custom-updater), as well as adds the PPA for RetroArch and installs it.